 It’s not just cleanliness that’s needed.
 Your property should be in the best possible condition in terms of fittings, fixtures and general presentation as well.

 Here are some cosmetic fixes and updates you may want to consider before your property is put up for lease:

 - Checking for any minor repairs that may be needed – for example, cracked tiles, leaking taps and so on

 - Ensuring appliances such as ovens and stovetops are in good working order

 - Updating any old or unsightly fittings and fixtures.

-When it comes to presentation, the exterior of your property is just as important as the interior.
-Make sure you don’t forget about the following tasks while preparing your investment property:
+When it comes to presentation, the exterior of your rental property is just as important as the interior.
+Make sure you don’t forget about the following tasks:

 - Mowing lawns